 These days I will sometimes find myself in session with a couple where one person has very little or nothing to say.
 I remember my own experience, and I consider what it means to understand in the way I’ve described in this writing.
 I let the quiet one be quiet.
 I let myself stand under their reluctance and their silence.
 Sometimes I even prop it up from below – “It’s OK to have nothing to say right now.
 You can take your time.
 You’re welcome to just listen.
 I trust that you’ll contribute when you’re ready.”
 I know there are hidden worlds below the brightly lit uncomfortable silence.
 I know the silence has its reasons and its own hidden nature.

 Daylight understanding, with its maps, formulas, cause and effect equations, and defensible rationalities has many benefits, but the darker kind of understanding, where you feel your way from below is also called for.
 Experiment with both.
 Practice moving between upper and lower worlds as you seek insight and satisfaction in relationships, love, and life.

-(Note – I borrowed much from the late James Hillman for this writing, especially the linking of understanding to “standing under” as outlined in his provocative and difficult book The Dream and the Underworld.)
+(Note – The linking of understanding to “standing under” is borrowed from the late James Hillman as outlined in his provocative and difficult book The Dream and the Underworld.)

 Trying to grow, fix, change, understand or save your marriage?
 I provide couples therapy, marriage counselling, coaching and mentoring to individuals and couples on the issues that make or break relationships – Sessions by telephone/skype worldwide.
 Email email@example.com to request a client info package. www.JusticeSchanfarber.com